 Condition Exclusion of Cases Conjunctivitis Until all discharge from eyes has ceased.
 Vomiting Return after 48 hours from last vomit.
 Diarrhoea Until 48 hours after last loose bowel movement.
 Febrile Convulsions certificate.
 A stable temperature for 24 hours accompanied by a doctor's Chicken Pox 5 days after appearance of first spot and spots scabbed over.
 Measles Exclude for 4 days from the appearance of the rash.
 Mumps For 9 days after the swelling first appears.
 Diphtheria Until the doctor gives a certificate.
-Whooping Cough Exclude for 5 days of a 21-day course of antibiotics.
+Whooping Cough Children should be excluded for 21 days from the start of their symptoms, or until they have taken an appropriate antibiotic for at least 5 days.
 Impetigo (School Sores) Exclude unless sores are covered with a waterproof dressing and antibiotics have been started.
 Ringworm Exclude until the day after treatment is started.
-Head Lice Children are able to return to the Service once the hair has been treated with anti-lice shampoo or lotion and head is free from lice.
-Dead eggs will probably be still attached.
+Head Lice Not excluded if effective treatment begins before the next day of attendance.
+The child does not need to be sent home immediately if head lice are detected.